pythonkenyard/TDBuploader/README.md

 # To do:
-14. Support for upload to BHD (Current primary focus)

 16. Automatic IMDB/TMDB/TVDB checking
 17. Tracker selection (when multiple, ask which to be used)
-18. Rework the submitting option
-19. Support direct torrent injection into qbittorrent (with file/folder location?)

 20. Support for upload to UHDB
 21. Support direct file/folder input from cmd line
 22. Support for upload to PHD
 23. Title naming needs some improvements especially for Hevc and X265 files
-24. Hashing user/pw (or remove them fully and use chrome config?)

 25. Support for full disks (screens,mediainfo)
-26. Add Setting to remove screening check for uploads. (needs 16)
+26. Add Setting to remove screening check for uploads. (needs imdb/tmdb input)
 27. Title naming to include file parsing for e.g. criterion collection, extended edition etc..
 28. where title cannot be parsed, implement check to try parsing file for same.
 29. Create installable version via Pip or git.
 30. Suppot for Digitalcore
-31. Screenshots need to be updated. list all values, pick largest, grab screens. dump first screen as if often has issues. add setting to each site with amount to upload
+32. Add config for BHD to allow direct posting instead of drafts only. (requires imdb/tmdb input)

 # General repository requirements yet to be completed
 Validate/check requirements list